CarvFS/RISM-programs/README.txt

 Program that solves RISM equations

-Codes in Python, MATLAB and C
+Codes in Python, MATLAB and C.

+Working in progress